blaze-slider/blaze-slider/website/docs/api/BlazeConfig.md

 ## Cascading Configurations

-Other Slider libraries force you write responsive configuration based on "width" of a media, and force you to write either a mobile first or desktop first config.
+Other Slider libraries force you to write responsive configuration based on the `width` of the media and force you to write either a mobile-first or desktop-first config.

-Blaze Slider has no such concept desktop first or mobile first config.
-You can write any kind of config and even mix and match - just like how you would write a css media query.
+Blaze Slider has no such concept desktop-first or mobile-first config.
+You can write any kind of config and even mix and match - just like how you would write a CSS media query.

 ### Example: A Desktop first Config